MMLabCodes/polymersimulator/README.md

 ## 2. Jupyter notebooks

-There are a series of jupyter notebooks that contain examples and detailed explanations of how to carry out several tasks.
-In principal these jupyter notebooks are guides and explanations.
+There are a series of Jupyter notebooks that contain examples and detailed explanations of how to carry out several tasks.
+In principle, these Jupyter notebooks are guides and explanations.
 You can create your own notebook to combine the building of a system and analysis into one using examples from the prerequisite notebooks.
-Here, short descriptions of each notebook are detailed and they are in order in which to view/execute them.
+Here, short descriptions of each notebook are detailed.
+They are in order in which they should be viewed/executed.

-We can launch jupyter notebooks from ubuntu with:
+We can launch Jupyter notebooks from Ubuntu with:

    ```
    jupyter notebook
    ```
-No we can select the first URL (the one containing 'localhost:8888') and copy and paste it into a browser, this will launch jupyter notebook (fingers crossed!)
+No we can select the first URL (the one containing 'localhost:8888') and copy and paste it into a browser, this will launch Jupyter notebook (fingers crossed!)

-From there we can navigate to the jupyter notebook folder and launch notebooks from there.
+From there we can navigate to the Jupyter notebook folder and launch notebooks from there.

 ### 2.1 Jupyter notebook tutorials